 Biography of Sayeed Abubakar

-In national daily his poem was first published in any national daily newspaper in 1988.
+His poem was first published in any national daily newspaper in 1988.
 It was the Daily Ittefaq, the most popular newspaper of that time.
 He was then a student of class XI at BL Govt.
 College in Khulna.
-While in Rajshahi University, he completed writing some of his best lyrics.
-All those were published then in all the most popular national newspapers and national magazines like the Ittefaq, the Sangbad, the Dainik Bangla, the Inqilab, the pakkhik Shoily, the Sachitra Bangladesh etc. His first book of poetry named Pranoyer Prathom Pap (The first sin of love) was published in 1996.
-It attracted the attention of the living famous poets.
-This very book made him famous as a poet in Bangladesh.
-The second edition of Pranoyer Prathom Pap was published in 2008.
-Now he has seven books of poetry in the market.Many of his poems have been published in many languages such as English, Spanish, Chinese, Russian, Arabic, Persian and Odia.
+While in Rajshahi University, he completed composing some of his best lyric-poems.
+All those were published in the most popular national newspapers and national literary journals such as the Ittefaq, the Sangbad, the Dainik Bangla, the Inqilab, the Pakkhik Shoily, the Sachitra Bangladesh and so on.
+His first collection of poems `Pranoyer Prathom Pap' (First Sin of Love) was published in 1996.
+It attracted the attention of the famous living poets of Bangladsesh and made him famous as a poet.
+The second edition of `Pranoyer Prathom Pap' was published in 2008.
+Now he has 13 collections of poems including his " Shrestha Kabita" (Best Poems) .
+His poems have been published in many languages such as English, Spanish, Chinese, Russian, Arabic, Persian and Odia.

 Sayeed Abubakar's Works: